google/fonts/ofl/lohitbengali/upstream_info.md

 - An override config.yaml cannot be created without compatible source files

 **Confidence**: MEDIUM — The commit hash identification is based on version string matching (2.5.1) and date range analysis (the font was generated on 2012-09-26, between commit `0df83ad` on 2012-02-29 and the next Bengali-touching commit `04c8c91` on 2012-10-18).
 The font could theoretically have been generated from a different checkout or release tarball, though this is unlikely given the matching version and copyright strings.

+## Commit Added (HIGH confidence)

+Commit `a403c9b7f509dad5e58dde85ef63b1c36fde3a21` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2015-03-07).
+This is the most reliable method.